NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: Summary and outlook

-The authors acknowledge fruitful suggestions and discussions with Prasanta Char.
-AV acknowledges the CSIR-HRDG for support through the CSIR-JRF 09/1026(16303)/2023-EMR-I. CM acknowledges partial support from the Fonds de la Recherche Scientifique (FNRS, Belgium) and the Research Foundation Flanders (FWO, Belgium) under the EOS Project nr O022818F and O000422.
+\ack{The authors acknowledge fruitful suggestions and discussions with Prasanta Char.
+BKA acknowledges with gratitude the support received under the Raja Ramanna Chair scheme of the Department of Atomic Energy (DAE), Government of India.
+AV acknowledges the CSIR-HRDG for support through the CSIR-JRF 09/1026(16303)/2023-EMR-I. CM acknowledges partial support from the Fonds de la Recherche Scientifique (FNRS, Belgium) and the Research Foundation Flanders (FWO, Belgium) under the EOS Project nr O022818F and O000422.}